 Some of you might be sad for summer to have finished, some of you live in the other hemisphere and you have the winter to finally come to an end… and some of you probably live in places where there are no real seasons, so all of this doesn’t make much sense to you.

-I had a friend visiting Dubai on her way from her trip to Italy, and she is one of those people who have been everywhere and seen everything.
-She lives in Singapore and travels the world with her Sony camera, capturing fleeing moments of rising and setting sun in different locations.
-Actually, she was my roommate on my trip to to Iceland, so I know her somehow fairly well… as you know people with whom you have to share accommodations and occasional beds.
+I had a friend visiting Dubai on her way from Italy, and she is one of those people who have been everywhere and seen everything.
+She lives in Singapore and travels the world with her Sony camera, capturing fleeting moments of the rising sun in different locations.
+Actually, she was my roommate on my trip to Iceland, so I know her fairly well… as you know people with whom you have to share accommodations and occasional beds.

-The Grand Mosque in Abu Dhabi is a fairly new building and it is practically any photographer’s paradise.
+The Sheikh Zayed Grand Mosque in Abu Dhabi is a fairly new building and it is practically any photographer’s paradise.
 I haven’t visited it before, but I have always wanted to.
-So here was my chance, plus I thought it was a great opportunity to show Emily something cultural of the United Arab Emirates… sadly, we don’t have so many “cultural” places to take our visitors, but we have hundreds of malls that all feel the same.
+So there was my chance, plus I thought it was a great opportunity to show Emily something cultural about the United Arab Emirates… sadly, people believe that we don’t have so many “cultural” places to take our visitors, and all they know is that we have hundreds of malls that all feel the same.

-Apart from fantastic symmetrical walkways, there is a unique opportunity to photograph women in abayas without any shame.
-You can’t photograph people on the streets of Dubai without permission, but in the mosque there are tourists everywhere, so you can’t possibly get in trouble if they get caught in your frame.
+Apart from fantastic symmetrical walkways, there is a unique opportunity to photograph women in the abayas without any shame.
+You are not allowed to photograph people on the streets of Dubai without permission, but in the mosque there are tourists everywhere, so you can’t possibly get in trouble if they get caught in your frame.

 I loved the place – so beautiful with all the decorations, flowers, tiles, gold and white embroidery… and soft azans being played while you walk around.
 It was still very hot, and our hair was wet with sweat.
 But wearing abaya, nobody can’t see your hair or your sweaty back… it is somehow an advantage of this kind of clothing here.
 Whenever I have to shoot outside, I get all sweaty no matter what I wear… this is how human body works.